kimbar/VBA-Native-Tools/CSHA256/docs/CHSA256.UpdateStringPureASCII.md

 # CHSA256.UpdateStringPureASCII (method)

-Append the buffer of the data being processed with a string **strictly** restriced to 00-7F codepoints
+Append the buffer of the data being processed with a string **strictly** restricted to 00-7F code-points

 ```VB
 Public Sub UpdateStringPureASCII( _